 Although dress may be casual, jurors are asked to please dress conservatively.
 Shorts and cutoff jeans, hats (except for religious reasons), tank tops, halter tops, undershirts and flip-flops are considered inappropriate.
 Jurors should also avoid appearing in uniforms or clothing with writing, such as logos, slogans, etc.

-Under Maryland law, you will be paid the sum of $15.00 per day for attendance, plus mileage, at $.30/mile, for your travel from home to the Courthouse and back.
-Each day you attend court you will receive a voucher for the appropriate amount.
-The vouchers can be cashed at the office of the County Treasurer at 35 W. Washington Street in Hagerstown.
-Jurors who wish to may donate all or part of their jury pay to the “Generous Jurors Program,” to help foster children in the area.
-This may be an option for jurors whose employer does not allow them to accept jury pay.
+Under Maryland law, Washington County jurors are paid the sum of $15.00 for each day in attendance, plus mileage at $.30/mile from their home to the Courthouse and back.
+Payment is by check for the total days served during the term, mailed to the juror’s home within two weeks of the end of their term of service.
+Jurors wishing to do so may donate all or part of their jury pay to the “Generous Jurors Program,” to help foster children in the area.
+This arrangement may provide a solution for those jurors whose employers do not permit them to keep their jury pay.

 Verification of Service for Your Employer